 - Stirred into rice, quinoa or cauliflower rice for a flavorful side dish

 - Mixed into meatballs or poured on top

 - As a dip for fresh veggies, chips, crusty bread

 - You could also make a dressing from this pesto by adding more olive oil and lemon juice

-What are other veggies you could add to this pesto
+What are other veggies you could add

 - Steamed broccoli

 - Green peas (will make it sweeter and thicker – you may need to add a few tablespoons of water)

 White beans are great for this creamy dairy free pesto recipe because they are naturally buttery and break down really easily in the food processor.
 I love using white beans to make soups creamy and thick without dairy as well!
 They are very versatile.

 You can use any of these white beans to make this pesto: